Wu Sangui: In culture

 Wu Sangui has often been regarded as a traitor and an opportunist, due to his betrayals of both the Ming and Qing dynasties.
 Wu's name is synonymous with betrayal in Chinese culture (similar to the use of "Benedict Arnold" in the United States).
-However, more sympathetic characterizations are sometimes voiced, and Wu's story with his concubine, Chen Yuanyuan, who is sometimes compared to Helen of Troy, remains one of the classic love stories in China.
+Wu's story with his concubine, Chen Yuanyuan, who is sometimes compared to Helen of Troy, remains one of the classic love stories in China.

 Wu Sangui and his son, Wu Yingxiong, appear as antagonists in the popular wuxia novel The Deer and the Cauldron by Jin Yong.
 In CTS drama Princess Huai Yu (2000), Wu appears as an antagonist but Wu Yingxiong features prominently as the best friend of the Kangxi Emperor and love interest of Princess Jianning.
-Wu and Chen's love story has often been romanticized, as in RTV drama Princess Cheung Ping (1981), ATV drama The Rise and Fall of Qing Dynasty (1987), CTV drama Chen Yuanyuan (1989), TVB drama Perish in the Name of Love (2003).
+Wu and Chen's love story has often been romanticized, as in RTV drama Princess Cheung Ping (1981), ATV drama The Rise and Fall of Qing Dynasty (1987), CTV drama Chen Yuanyuan (1989), and TVB drama Perish in the Name of Love (2003).
 In CCTV series The Affaire in the Swing Age (2005), which covers his early life and military career, Wu is shown as being forced into making the fateful decisions that have made him infamous.
-In the CCTV series Kangxi Dynasty (2001), which covers his late career, Wu is depicted in a neutral way as a force in the power play with the Manchu overlords; his son, Wu Yingxiong, is presented as torn between loyalty to the royalty and filial piety to his family.
+In the CCTV series Kangxi Dynasty (2001), which covers his late career, Wu is depicted in a neutral way as a force in the power play with the Manchu overlords; his son, Wu Yingxiong, who was held in Beijing as an honored hostage and was eventually executed due to Wu Sangui's revolt, is presented as torn between loyalty to the royalty and filial piety to his family.